hbc/Intro-to-Unix/lessons/01_the_filesystem.md

 ```$ ```

-The command prompt will have some characters before it, something like "-bash-4.1", this is telling you what the name of the computer you are working on is.
+The command prompt will have some characters before it, this is telling you what the name of the computer you are working on is (loge, pit, mezzanine).

 The first command we will type on the command prompt will be to start a so-called "interactive session" on Orchestra.